Welcome to the March Rhythm Challenge! For more background and links to all the Rhythm Challenges please see this post.

 I’ll walk you through some questions below.
 You’ll get the most out of this exercise if you take a few minutes to write down your answers.
-Here’s a worksheet for you to download and print (in color or black/white):
+Sign up here for your free Rhythm Challenge download.

 Start by thinking about meals at your house.
 Close your eyes for a minute and envision breakfast, snacks, lunch, and dinner.
 How do these times feel in your home?